LearnLib/alex/documentation/src/main/docs/contents/dev-docs/development/README.md

 // export const apiUrl = 'http://localhost:8000/rest';
 ```

-For the local development, uncomment the second line and adjust the port where the backend is running on.
+For local development, uncomment the second line and adjust the port where the backend is running on.
 If you want to build ALEX later, the variable has to point to */rest* again.